UniversalDependencies/docs/_tpn/index.md

 * Tupinambá uses 16 of the 17 universal POS categories. `ADJ` is not used since there is no separate class of adjectives.
 Stative-verbs and possessed nouns behave alike, in a way that is not possible to distinguish them morphologically (I am ugly / I have uglyness; ugly boy / boy with uglyness /(the) boy has uglyness).
-The fundamental distinction in Tupinambá is that between predicates and arguments (potentially referring expressions), reflected in the `NOUN`or `VERB`tags.
+The fundamental distinction in Tupinambá is that between predicates and arguments (potentially referring expressions), reflected in the `NOUN`or `VERB` tags.
+Lexical roots in Tupinambá are predicates, which require function indicating morphology in order to function as arguments (Croft 2021)

 Mapping UPOS to XPOS Tupinambá